-SEOUL - A break-in at the North Korean embassy in Spain in February was "a grave terrorist attack," a representative from North Korea's foreign ministry said on Sunday in the North's first official comment on the incident.
+SEOUL - A break-in at the North Korean embassy in Spain last month was "a grave terrorist attack," a representative from North Korea's foreign ministry said on Sunday in the North's first official comment on the incident.

 "We will wait for the result in patience," the North's state-run KCNA news agency quoted the representative as saying.

 A mysterious dissident group accused of breaking into the North's embassy in Madrid last month said on Thursday it was temporarily suspending operations.
 That came after a Spanish judge issued international arrest warrants for two suspects Spanish authorities say fled to the United States.

 The group has claimed the United States betrayed its trust after members approached the FBI.